Virginia Tech® home

 Paul

 Joshua Rady is interested in improving our understanding of how forests work and incorporating that knowledge into computer models that will help decision makers respond to environmental issues at regional to global scales.
-Rady graduated from his PhD program in November of 2022 and is currenlty a Postdoc at Woodwell Climate Research Center with Dr. Brendon Rogers as part of the Permafrost Pathways project.
+Rady graduated from his PhD program in November of 2022 and is currently a Postdoc at Woodwell Climate Research Center with Dr. Brendon Rogers as part of the Permafrost Pathways project.
 Joshua will be studying how fire will be changing in the arctic with climate change.

 Forests are prime movers in modulating climate, water quality, and species diversity.
 While forests cover a fraction of their historic range we still maintain significant areas of forest for its economic, aesthetic, and recreational values.
 Joshua is interested in how current or potential forest management practices could be used to mitigate anthropogenic climate change, species loss, and diminishing air and water quality.